 If you have been to business meetings, you know that visual representations play a great role.
 Many professionals use charts or graphs to explain some aspects of the company.
 It could be a chart outlining the team’s development on a significant project.
-Or it might be visualizations that converts Excel data to graph to compare the company’s revenues to those of its rivals.
+Or it might be visualizations that convert Excel data to graphs to compare the company’s revenues to those of its rivals.

 In either case, the information is considerably simpler to interpret and absorb, thanks to these graphs and charts.
 One of the essential features of Microsoft Excel is its charts.
 Why so?
 Charts assist you in clearly presenting your data.